 If you’re new to EVs, try charging at different networks too.
 This will help you see which offers the best experience for your needs.
 If you’re living in an apartment, talk to your building management about installing a charger.
 New York offers incentives for property owners to add EV charging infrastructure.

-Taking advantage of New York’s charging network
+Taking advantage of New York’s electric car charging network

 Consider the experience of a Brooklyn based electric car owner who commutes daily into Manhattan.
 She uses PlugShare to check station availability near her office and prefers a Level 2 charger in a nearby garage.
 Meanwhile, for weekend trips upstate, she relies on the EVolve NY fast chargers at rest stops along the Thruway.
 She combined public, workplace, and fast charging strategies.
 This approach helped her avoid ever being stranded.
 She also rarely waits for a plug.